Cairo Eye: Construction

-The beginning of construction on the Cairo Eye wheel was officially announced by the Governor of Cairo on January 21, 2021 and it comes to support the Egypt Vision 2030 strategy to boost tourism in Egypt and economic development launched by the president of Egypt, Abdel Fattah el-Sisi.
+The beginning of construction on the Cairo Eye wheel was officially announced by the Governor of Cairo on January 21, 2021, and it comes to support the Egypt Vision 2030 strategy to boost tourism in Egypt and economic development launched by the president of Egypt, Abdel Fattah el-Sisi.
 The project is owned by Hawaii Tourism, which are in negotiations with 4 banks to finance 50% of the investment cost of the Cairo Eye project.

 Cairo Eye was set to be completed and opened in 2022 at a cost of EGP 500 million ($32 million), providing 1,200 direct job opportunities and 4,000 indirect job opportunities.

 Concerns

 Location

-Zamalek residents have raised concerns over the project’s potential impact on the already-crowded district and its infrastructure.
-In order to preserve the identity and entity of the district, while taking into account the preservation of all trees and palms in the area, the project has adopted a plan to achieve an increase in the total green areas of the project by 15% to reach 7000 m2 instead of the current 6100 m2.
+Zamalek residents have raised concerns over the project's potential impact on the already-crowded district and its infrastructure.
+In order to preserve the identity and entity of the district, while taking into account the eservation of all trees and palms in the area, the project has adopted a plan to achieve an increase in the total green areas of the project by 15% to reach 7000 m2 instead of the current 6100 m2.

 Even after Cairo Eye officials stated that the project will actually increase total green space by 15%.
 Some stakeholders, such as Egyptian billionaire Naguib Sawiris, suggest moving the attraction closer to Egypt's New Administrative Capital, an under-construction local designed to alleviate Cairo congestion.